The Bold Elegance of Black Countertops: 15 Luxury Kitchen Designs for 2026

 12. Textural Interest with Open Shelving

 Pairing solid black countertops with light wood open shelving creates a beautiful interplay of light and shadow.
-The shelves provide an "airy" feel that balances the weight of the black stone, while the dark backdrop makes white dishes and glassware look curated and magazine-ready.
+The shelves provide an "airy" feel that balances the visual weight of the black stone.

 13. High-Gloss Glamour for Compact Layouts